 4. Diamond Naturals Skin & Coat Salmon and Potato Recipe

-- Proprietary probiotics and prebiotics: Supports digestive and immune systems
+- Probiotics and prebiotics support digestive and immune health

 - Contains grains